Suspicious packages: One found near Robert De Niro property, two sent to Joe Biden

 "A very big part of the Anger we see today in our society is caused by the purposely false and inaccurate reporting of the Mainstream Media that I refer to as Fake News," Trump said in a morning Tweet.
 "It has gotten so bad and hateful that it is beyond description.
 Mainstream Media must clean up its act, FAST!"

-Former CIA Director John Brennan, the target of one package sent to CNN where he has been a contributor, fired back.
+Former CIA Director John Brennan, the target of one package sent to CNN, fired back.

 "Stop blaming others.
 Look in the mirror," Brennan tweeted.
 "Your inflammatory rhetoric, insults, lies, & encouragement of physical violence are disgraceful.
 Clean up your act....try to act Presidential."

-The politics belied the life-and-death nature of the growing list of bombing targets in New York, Delaware, Washington, D.C., Florida and California.
+The list of bombing targets spread from New York, Delaware and Washington, D.C., to Florida and California.

-Police on Thursday said the package recovered in Manhattan addressed to De Niro, who dropped an expletive insult at Trump at this year's Tony Awards, was similar to the other pipe bombs recovered this week.
-They said it may have been sitting in the mailroom of his building for a day or more before it was discovered.
+The explosive devices were packed in envelopes with bubble-wrap interiors bearing six stamps and the return address of Florida Rep. Debbie Wasserman Schultz, the former chairwoman of the Democratic National Committee who was accused by Clinton rivals of secretly helping the party's eventual presidential nominee.

-Two officials told The Associated Press that a person affiliated with the Tribeca Film Center was off work when he saw an image on the Internet and elsewhere of the package containing a crude pipe bomb sent to CNN.
+The bombs seized Wednesday, each with a small battery, were about six inches long and packed with powder and broken glass, according to a law enforcement official who viewed X-ray images.
+The official said the devices were made from PVC pipe and covered with black tape.

-That person, who has a background in law enforcement, recalled seeing a similar package at the film center mailroom earlier and reported it to police.
-An official said it was suspected to have been delivered earlier this week.
+Two officials told The Associated Press that a person working at De Niro's Manhattan office called police after seeing images of a package bomb sent to CNN and recalling a similar package addressed to the actor.
+De Niro's office is located in the TriBeCa Film Center in lower Manhattan, and also includes an upscale restaurant and private screening room.

-Biden has also criticized Trump, as recently as last week, saying Trump may not "know what he's doing" and coddles dictators.
+New York City Mayor Bill de Blasio said the packages were "clearly an effort to terrorize people politically, to choose people for political purposes and attack them because of their beliefs."

-A law enforcement official said the packages addressed to Biden were intercepted at Delaware mail facilities in New Castle and Wilmington and were similar to the others.
-The official wasn't authorized to discuss an ongoing investigation publicly and spoke on condition of anonymity.
+The packages addressed to Biden were intercepted at Delaware mail facilities in New Castle and Wilmington, according to a law enforcement official who, like others, wasn't authorized to discuss an ongoing investigation publicly and spoke on condition of anonymity.

-Recovery of the packages to Biden and De Niro came after others were received by prominent Democrats and CNN.
+Like earlier targets, both Biden and De Niro have been sharply critical of Trump.
+The actor dropped an expletive insult at Trump at this year's Tony Awards and also apologized to Canadians for the "idiotic behavior of my president."
+Biden said last week that the president may not "know what he's doing" and coddles dictators.

 The first crude bomb to be discovered had been delivered Monday to the suburban New York compound of George Soros, a liberal billionaire and major contributor to Democratic causes.
 Soros has called Trump's presidency "dangerous."